Lars-Berggren/Sentinal-Lab/README.md

 <br />
 <br />

 Okay now that we've done all that, go ahead and go back to Azure Sentinal and select your LAW.
 Click on "Workbooks" and add a new workbook.
 Click "edit" and then "edit" again on the new work book.
-Use this [script]()
+Use this [script](https://github.com/Lars-Berggren/Sentinal-Lab/blob/main/KQL%20Script).

 <br />
 <br />